Honky Tonk Bars and Clubs: Off-Broadway and Beyond

 @120 2nd Ave.
 S. I expected a roadhouse vibe based on Florida Georgia Line’s music.
 I was wrong.
 It’s downright artful with subdued lighting, nice seating and an upscale vibe.
 If you want live contemporary country music without the crush of the bar crowd, this may be your place.
 Or if you want to dance, maybe head up to the rooftop.
 To borrow from their website copy, “the world-class kitchen fuses unique Southern style cuisine with California flair.”
 There’s even a kids’ menu here.

 @121 3rd Ave.
 S. A bar and the band are up front; the back looks more like typical restaurant seating.
 Think southern dining with biscuits and pancakes for breakfast; fried chicken and the aforementioned barbecue for lunch and dinner.
 For late nights, head to Club One21 on the second floor for live music and DJs.
-A bucket of 6 domestic beers will run you $30; imports bump it to $35.
+A bucket of 6 domestic bottles will run you $30; imports bump it to $35.
 I’ve heard they get adventurous with tributes to various artists for late-night sets.

 @122 2nd.
 Ave.
 S. Big Machine is not just the record label that launched Taylor Swift.
 It’s also a combo honky tonk/tasting room/distillery/souvenir store.
 Tours are available for $15 which includes tastings of several products.
 There’s another location sans live music in Berry Hill that operates as a tavern with a limited food menu and full bar.